 Finally, the IRS indicates that companies must offer a “reasonable period of time” to track, submit, and manage mileage expenses between an employer and employee.
 The IRS states these points on their website:

 - You receive an advance within 30 days of the time you have an expense.

 - You adequately account for your expenses within 60 days after they were paid or incurred.

 - You return any excess reimbursement within 120 days after the expense was paid or incurred.

 - You are given a periodic statement (at least quarterly) that asks you to either return or adequately account for outstanding advances and you comply within 120 days of the statement.

-Any reimbursement method that does not meet the required three rules set forth by the IRS to not meet the requirements of an accountable plan.
-The IRS provides some additional guidelines here to help explain how employers and employees should account for expenses that fall within the requirements of being reimbursable.
+Any reimbursement method that does not meet the required three rules that are set forth by the IRS to not meet the requirements of an accountable plan.
+Some additional guidelines are provided by the IRS here to help you to explain how employers and employees should account for expenses that fall within the requirements of being reimbursable.

-Employees who drive their vehicles in order to conduct actual company business are entitled to reimbursement.
-Actions such as driving to meet prospects or close sales deals, managing company printing at the print shop and other company-related activities usually qualify for reimbursement if using a personal vehicle.
-Activities such as commuting to and from a normal or regular work location, driving to and from lunch or picking up a friend in the middle of the workday do not constitute reimbursable expenses.
+Employees who use their own vehicles in order to conduct company business are entitled to reimbursement.
+Do you want to know what actions are qualified for reimbursement?
+Actions such as driving to meet prospects or close sales deals, managing company printing at the print shop, or other company-related activities usually qualify for reimbursement if an employee is using their own personal vehicle.

 With that said, there are some activities, such as commuting to and from a normal work location, driving to and from lunch, or picking up a friend in the middle of the workday, that are not meant to be reimbursed by an employer to their employee.
 Thus, one must make use of a mileage logbook to keep accurate mileage records for business mileage expenses.